m-rauen/Coordinates_Analyzer/README.md

 ---

-Coordinate_Analyzer is a **(working in progress)** CLI Python program.
+Coordinates Analyzer is a **(working in progress)** CLI Python program.
 Soon it will be finished and uploaded do PyPI.

 ### :dart: Basic Information